$ cd fundamentals-of-devops

 root@d96ad3779966:/# cat /etc/os-release PRETTY_NAME="Ubuntu 24.04 LTS" (...)

 How did this happen?
-Well, first, Docker searches your local filesystem for the ubuntu:24.04
+Well, first, Docker searches its local cache for the ubuntu:24.04

 image.
 If you don’t